 The honor roll is computed at the end of each semester on the basis of reported grades in all qualified subjects.
 Students with incomplete or failing grades cannot qualify for the honor roll.

-- High Honors = Average of all grades is 90 or above - Honors = Average of all grades is 85 to 89.99 - Honorable Mention = Average of all grades is 80 to 84.99 by the person who nominated them.
+- High Honors = Average of all grades is 90 or above - Honors = Average of all grades is 85 to 89.99 - Honorable Mention = Average of all grades is 80 to 84.99

 STUDENT OF THE MONTH